21 Sep Rent Control

 - Rent controlled buildings can potentially suffer from deterioration or lack of investment

-National City Rent Control Measure
+National City Measure

 What You Need To Know About Rent Control in San Diego

 Keep in mind not all rental housing within a rent controlled city is subject to the laws.
 However, as more cities face ever increasing rents as well as and concerns over gentrification and displacement.
 Tenants’ right groups are pushing the issue as hard as they can.
-Most cities use rent control laws to keep monthly payments down for tenants and protect them from eviction.
+Most cities use these laws to keep monthly payments down for tenants and protect them from eviction.
 While most California cities do not have rent controls, the affordable housing crisis may get worse if Proposition 10 passes.
 Proposition 10, would repeal the law called the Costa-Hawkins Act.
 The act barred cities from capping rents on housing built after the measure took effect in 1995.
 In San Diego, that applies to most of the housing.